 Bluebird Classroom - Assistant, Kindergarten

 Ms. Alex is thrilled to be teaching at Mountain Phoenix!
 With a Bachelors in Social Work from Asbury University, Alex feels passionate about bringing holistic education to her students.
 She has been teaching in Early Childhood settings since 2011, including forming and leading a spirited PreK classroom in Seattle.
 Prior to 2010, she was walking alongside adolescents in multi-cultural and therapeutic environments, including working with Roma (gypsy) youth in Romania.
 Alex is attending the West Coast Institute of Anthroposophy in beautiful British Columbia, Canada, working towards gaining her AWSNA, WECAN, and IASWECE (International Association for Steiner/Waldorf Early Childhood Education) recognized Waldorf Early Childhood Certificate.
-Additionally, she attends the monthly WECAN study group.
+Additionally, she attends the monthly WECAN study group in the Denver area.
 During her free time she loves practicing needle felting, reading a good mystery with a cup of tea, or listening to bagpipe music.
 Look closely on the MPCS playground on a rainy day, and you might see Ms. Alex splashing in a rain puddle alongside her students!

 Honey Bees Classrooms - Lead Teacher, Kindergarten

 Melissa could not be more thrilled to be the Lead Teacher of the Honey Bees Kindergarten, and truly feels this opportunity to be a lifelong dream fulfilled and her living destiny.